Smithsonian/cheby_checker/tests/README_tests.md

 - orbit_precalc.py has an INTERNAL dependence on the obs_pos.py module
 - Have started developing the required tests ...

-## 2022 : MJP: The following have been checked to pass tests within a containerized environment initialized/built using the code in "cheby_container"
+## 2022 : MJP: The following have been checked to pass tests within a containerized environment initialized/built using the code in `../cheby_container`

-### test_convenience_Horizons.py
+### `pytest test_convenience_Horizons.py`
- - convenience_Horizons.py only depends on EXTERNAL packages
+ - `convenience_Horizons.py` only depends on EXTERNAL packages
- - pytest test_convenience_Horizons.py
- - passes within containerized environment
+ - passes within and without containerized environment

 ### test_obs_pos.py
- - obs_pos.py depends on INTERNAL MPC_library.py: eventually want to change dependancy to wis.py
+ - obs_pos.py depends on INTERNAL MPC_library.py: eventually want to change dependency to wis.py
  - pytest test_obs_pos.py
  - passes within containerized environment